AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/create-a-mobile-property.md

 ---
 title: Set up a mobile property
-description: A guide that explains how to
+description: A guide that explains how to set up a mobile property, by creating the property, installing extensions, and publishing the configuration.
+Completing this process allows you to use Mobile SDK.
 ---

 # Set up a mobile property